-In August 2002, we filed a complaint against Motorola, Inc. ("Motorola") in the Superior Court of Delaware seeking declaratory judgment relating to a controversy between us and Motorola concerning: (i) the assignment by Citizen Watch Co., Ltd. ("Citizen") to us of a Patent License Agreement dated January 25, 1996 between Motorola and Citizen (the "License Agreement") and concurrent assignment by Citizen to us of Citizen's interest in U.S. Patents 5,241,133 and 5,216,278 (the "133 and '278 Patents") which patents relate to ball grid array packages; and (ii) our obligation to make certain payments pursuant to an immunity agreement (the "Immunity Agreement") dated June 30, 1993 between us and Motorola.
+In August 2002, we filed a complaint against Motorola, Inc. ("Motorola") in the Superior Court of Delaware seeking declaratory judgment relating to a controversy between us and Motorola concerning: (i) the assignment by Citizen Watch Co., Ltd. ("Citizen") to us of a Patent License Agreement dated January 25, 1996 between Motorola and Citizen (the "License Agreement") and concurrent assignment by Citizen to us of Citizen's interest in U.S. Patents 5,241,133 and 5,216,278 (the "'133 and '278 Patents") which patents relate to ball grid array packages; and (ii) our obligation to make certain payments pursuant to an immunity agreement (the "Immunity Agreement") dated June 30, 1993 between us and Motorola.

 We and Motorola resolved the controversy with respect to all issues relating to the Immunity Agreement, and all claims and counterclaims filed by the parties in the case relating to the Immunity Agreement were dismissed or otherwise disposed of without further litigation.
-The claims relating to the License Agreement and the '133 and '278 Patents remain pending.
+The claims relating to the License Agreement and the '133 and '278 Patents remained pending.

 We and Motorola both filed motions for summary judgment on the remaining claims, and on October 6, 2003, the Superior Court of Delaware granted our motion for summary judgment.
 Motorola filed an appeal in the Supreme Court of Delaware and in May 2004, the Supreme Court reversed the Superior Court's decision, and remanded for further development of the factual record.
-The bench trial in this matter was concluded on January 27, 2006 and in November 2007, the court ruled that the assignment by Citizen to Amkor was effective and that Amkor successfully acquired Citizen's rights in the License Agreement and '133 and' 278 patents.
-In December 2007, Motorola appealed the court's ruling to the Supreme Court of Delaware.
-Oral argument was heard by the Court on April 30, 2008, and a decision is pending.
+The bench trial in this matter was concluded on January 27, 2006 and in November 2007, the Superior Court ruled that the assignment by Citizen to Amkor was effective and that Amkor successfully acquired Citizen's rights in the License Agreement and '133 and '278 patents.
+In December 2007, Motorola appealed the Superior Court's ruling to the Supreme Court of Delaware.
+On October 8, 2008, the Supreme Court of Delaware issued a final decision affirming the Superior Court's ruling that Amkor successfully acquired Citizen's rights in the License Agreement and '133 and '278 patents.